lulum123/multiplier/docs/info.md

 The multiplier logic is implemented in the module `mult.v`.
 This module performs the multiplication operation between the two 4-bit operands.
 Since the design is purely combinational, the output product is updated immediately whenever the input values change.

-The top-level module `top_um_mult_top.v` connects the multiplier module to the standard Tiny Tapeout interface signals.
+The top-level module `tt_um_mult_top.v` connects the multiplier module to the standard Tiny Tapeout interface signals.
 It maps the external input pins (`ui_in`) to the internal signals used by the multiplier and routes the computed product to the output pins (`uo_out`).

 Pin mapping is defined as follows: